codefinity/oeuvre/README.md

 Design is something that is always happening, therefore the attitude of perfectionism must be avoided, at the same time the process of evolution must continue.

+**10. The relation between the environment and the species is causal

+Environment influences the species and sometimes the Species incluences the environment it lives in.

 ## How To Make Principles Of Evolution Work for Architecture